Table of Contents

 FDA on Color Additives and Hair Dyes

-U.S. Food and Drug Administration (FDA) allows the usage of color additives in cosmetic products, although it is the responsibility of the manufacturer to ensure the safety of these products (1).
-On the other hand, FDA does not recommend using hair dyes on eyelashes and eyebrows.
-Moreover, FDA is against the usage of eyebrow tints for possible eye injuries (2).
+The U.S. Food and Drug Administration (FDA) allows the use of color additives in cosmetic products, although it is the manufacturer’s responsibility to ensure the safety of these products (1).
+On the other hand, the FDA does not recommend using hair dyes on eyelashes and eyebrows.
+Moreover, the FDA is against using eyebrow tints for possible eye injuries (2).

 Studies were conducted to find a possible link between hair dye use and cancer (leukemias and lymphomas).
 While some studies have shown a link, others have not (3).